Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

-After extraction, the patches were divided into training, validation and test sets.
-Special attention was paid to their distribution.
-As explained in the previous section, patch extraction leads to the co-occurrence of the same pixels in two adjacent patches.
-Even without overlap between patches, two adjacent patches would be affected by the same phenomenon, both from a meteorological and a sensor point of view, as we can assume that they would share characteristics in measurement, colocation, etc. To avoid any kind of leakage between the different sets, the division between the three subsets of data was performed at the swath level.
-They were equalized on both the NEXRAD reflectivity, to ensure a similar distribution of rainfall in each data subset, and on wind speed, which presumably has an impact on rain rate prediction capabilities.
+Given the collocated patch dataset, we create training, validation, and test sets.
+It is important to ensure independence between each subset to evaluate the generalization performance of deep learning schemes beyond the training dataset.
+Since the dataset is built with overlapping patches, adjacent patches share some pixels.
+Additionally, two patches extracted from the same IW observation may be affected by the same biases.
+To ensure independence between subsets, we perform the split at the swath level, meaning that two patches extracted from the same IW observation will be in the same subset.

+To ensure a similar distribution of rainfall in each data subset, the subsets were balanced on both the NEXRAD reflectivity and the wind speed, which presumably has an impact on rainfall prediction capabilities.
 This assumption is driven by the known increase in sea surface roughness under the impact of rain and wind, as illustrated in Figure \ref{fig:a_priori_distribution}.
-This figure also indicates that the NEXRAD reflectivity and Sentinel1 backscatter are decorrelated for reflectivities below 30 dBZ.
+The NEXRAD reflectivity and Sentinel-1 backscatter also decorrelate for reflectivities below 30 dBZ.

 The resulting distributions for each subset of the data are detailed in Table \ref{tab:dataset_distribution}.
 As noted, the dataset suffers a lack of data at higher reflectivity and wind speeds.
 Indeed, as an example, only two wide-swaths contain wind speeds above 12 m/s, and only one has wind speeds above 16 m/s.
 It can also be noted that the standard deviation of the SAR surface roughness is higher when wind speed is higher than 12 m/s.